lawnjelly/Misc/PortalDocs/portals_intermediate.md

 ### Rooms and Portals
 # Intermediate
+Normally, when you use Godot, all objects that you can see (`VisualInstance`s) are treated the same by the engine.
+The portal renderer is slightly different, in that it makes a distinction between the different roles objects will have in your game, in order to define the `Room`s, and in order to render and process everything in the most efficient way.

 ## Portal mode
 If you look in the inspector, every `VisualInstance` in Godot is derived from a `CullInstance`, where you can set a `PortalMode`.
 This determines how objects will behave in the portal system.